scottish-government-design-system/designsystem.gov.scot/patterns/category-header/index.md

 ---
 layout: component
 title:  "Category header"
-category: components
+category: patterns
-parent: components
+parent: patterns
-thispage: component.category-header
+thispage: pattern.category-header
 summary: "The main heading for a category page."
-type: major
-phase: 1
 ---

 ## About the component